Ploynpk/paypro/README.md

 2. npm start
  - If you also want to be able to see your server terminal
    - cd server -> nodemon server.js
+  ## Building the Project for Production
+  npm run build
+  - This will generate the dist directory and the bundle.js file.